TeamVoided/Reef/README.md

 All the current features were made quickly and very messily for a world gen mod we were working on.
 They have not been property cleaned up and optimized.
 So do expect them to change, both as features and their configs.
-The future vision for this mod is that the features that are modified version of vanilla ones.
-Act exactly like vanilla ones but have the ability to be configured (And optimized where possible).

 ## Wiki